50054-cdpa/notes/docs/syntax_analysis_2.md

 |19 |   |  |   |  | reduce 3 | | | | | |
 |20 |   |  |   |  | reduce 5 | | | | | |

 In which the shift-reduce conflicts are eliminated because when given an item `(N ::= alpha .
-X beta, t)`, we add `X ::= . gamma` into the closure, by computing `first (beta t) grammar`.
+X beta, t)`, we add `X ::= . gamma` into the closure, by computing `first(beta t)`.
 This is only specific to this production rule `X::= gamma` and not other alternative.

 ### LR(1) and left recursion